ReadyPlayerProbability/tryhard/manifestations/god/hell/thedamned.md

 TODAY.
 NOW.
 WEED AND ALCOHOL.
 MY HOUSE.
 NOW.
 GROVE STREET.
 32110.
 YOU FUCKING KNOW WHERE.

 Rules changed.
 Those named must help immediately.
 ASAP.
 We know if you heard.
 You have my paypal.
 You used to have my number.
 My new number is (386) 449-9014.
 PayPal payments accepted.
 Don't call or text.
 You abandoned me.
 Just fucking pay me what I need.
 It isn't a scam.
 You greedy fucks.
 GREED.
 GREED.
 You all HAVE SO MUCH.

+KEN GRANGER.
+DAVID, TREY, VINNIE, Marc, and I and everyone working built your ENTIRE company for you.